 Dana 30 vs Dana 44: Axle Shafts

 Since the center section of the Dana 44 is beefed up, Jeep went ahead and beefed up the axle shafts.
-They’re still one of the weak points, but like I mentioned before, that’s not necessarily a bad thing.
-Both the Dana 30 axle shafts and Dana 44 axle shafts are dwarfed by Dana 60 axle shafts.
-If you plan on running giant tires or high horsepower then you’ll absolutely need a Dana 60.
+They’re still one of the weak points, but as I mentioned before, that’s not necessarily a bad thing.
+The Dana 60 axles shafts dwarf the Dana 30 axle shafts and Dana 44 axle shafts.
+If you plan on running giant tires or high horsepower then you’ll need a Dana 60.

 Dana 30 vs Dana 44: The Little Stuff